-Cooking and eating mostly at home, Lauren eats ground beef, bacon, eggs, some steak, occasionally liver, and uses tallow for cooking.
-She doesn’t measure how much fat she eats, but “the more fat I have usually the more full I feel.”
+Cooking and eating mostly at home, Lauren eats ground beef, bacon, eggs, some steak, and occasionally liver and uses tallow for cooking.
+She doesn’t measure how much fat she eats, but “the more fat I have, usually the more full I feel.”

 Lauren hopes to continue learning about the carnivore diet so she can help others get healthier on their carnivore journey.